 Traffic & Highway Services maintains and improves the condition of the island’s public highways and looks to enable options for Islanders when it comes to getting around the island through contracting a public bus service, expanding walking and cycling infrastructure and improving road safety.
 It is also a facilitator of works needed within the road so that businesses can ensure essential services, such as utilities, are continuously provided to residents and other businesses.
 Driver & Vehicle Licensing also sits within this service area and processes all enquiries involving vehicle licences, ownership and permits, as well as providing practical and theory driving tests.

-In 2020 the States spent £2m on road resurfacing and reconstruction and £8m on other highway services and public transport.
+In 2023 the States expect to spend £2m on road resurfacing and reconstruction and £8m on other highway services and public transport.